unionai-oss/deploy-flyte/environments/azure/flyte-core/README.md

 ## Consuming GPU accelerators

 To be able to request GPUs on Azure directly from your Flyte tasks, you have multiple options.
-This section covers how to use some of them with the Terraform/OpenTofu modules:
+This section covers how to use some of them with the Terraform/OpenTofu modules.

+>The examples in this section use [ImageSpec](https://docs.flyte.org/en/latest/user_guide/customizing_dependencies/imagespec.html#imagespec), a Flyte feature that builds a custom container image without a Dockerfile.
+Install it using `pip install flytekitplugins-envd`.\

 ### 1. Request a generic GPU device